 Treethep Srisa-nga holds a Master’s in Latin American Studies from the Center for Latin American Studies at the University of Florida.
-He earned his B.A. in Spanish (First-class Honor) from Chulalongkorn University, Bangkok, and was a journalist at Spanish news agency Agencia EFE’s Asia-Pacific regional office.
-His research interests include comparative populism, democratization, and authoritarianism, with regional focus on Southeast Asia and Latin America.
+He earned his BA in Spanish (First Class Honors) from Chulalongkorn University, Bangkok, and was a journalist at Spanish news agency Agencia EFE’s Asia-Pacific regional office.
+His research interests include comparative populism, democratization, and authoritarianism, with a regional focus on Southeast Asia and Latin America.

 'Carlos de la Torre has long been a voice of reason in the often-heated scholarly debates over the meaning of populism and its political effects.
 In this comprehensive introduction to the study of populist politics, de la Torre explains the different forms that populism can take around the world, and he sheds new light on the democratic shortcomings that give rise to populist leaders and movements.
 He also offers a balanced and penetrating assessment of populism’s limitations as a corrective to these shortcomings.
 Remarkable in its breadth, this book is an ideal foundation for the study of populism in its widely varying forms.'